Influencers behaving badly: Mexico kicks them out of ruins

 It was the latest round of bad promotional work in Mexico’s desperate attempt to revive its tourism industry, which has been decimated by the coronavirus pandemic.

-It seems the young, ripped cast members of Mexico's popular “Acapulco Shore” reality show — whom the state government of Yucatan described as “influencers” — were invited to tour the ruins soon after they were reopened in a bid to encourage tourists to return.
+It seems the young, ripped cast members of Mexico's popular “Acapulco Shore” reality show and another contestant show — whom the state government of Yucatan described as “influencers” — were invited to tour the ruins soon after they were reopened in a bid to encourage tourists to return.

 But the National Institute of Anthropology and History said the half-dozen cast members “were asked to leave, in compliance with health rules.”